California State Route 98: Route description

+Route 98 is defined in section 398 of the California Streets and Highways Code, and that the highway is "from Route 8 near Coyote Wells to Route 8 via Calexico".

 SR 98 begins at an interchange with I-8 southwest of the community of Ocotillo.
 The highway intersects CR S2 and passes south of Coyote Wells before turning due east through the Yuha Desert.
 After over forty miles of desert, SR 98 intersects with CR S29 and then CR S30, the latter in the community of Mount Signal.
 The road passes over the New River and intersects CR S31 before entering the border city of Calexico, just opposite from Mexicali, the capital of the Mexican state of Baja California.
 SR 98 intersects SR 111, the north-south highway connecting Mexicali and El Centro, before leaving the city and continuing east through rural Imperial County.
 After meeting SR 7, SR 98 goes through the community of Bonds Corner before intersecting CR S33.
 SR 98 then parallels the All American Canal before terminating at I-8 at Midway Well.

 The portion of SR 98 from SR 111 east to I-8 is designated as part of the Juan Bautista de Anza National Historic Trail auto tour route, promoted by the National Park Service.
 SR 98 in Calexico is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2013, SR 98 had an annual average daily traffic (AADT) of 1,400 at the western terminus with I-8, and 26,500 between Rockwood Avenue and Heber Avenue in Calexico, the latter of which was the highest AADT for the highway.